 COLLECTION-ID.

-With your API Key and Collection ID, you can now set up the connection in iContentForge.
+With your API Key, Collection ID, and field slugs ready, you can now set up the connection.

 - Navigate to your Project in iContentForge and go to Settings > CMS Integration.